Cover of A Clockwork Orange

 A Clockwork Orange invented an entire teenage argot—Nadsat, a slang fusing English with Russian roots—to immerse readers in the consciousness of its protagonist Alex, a young hooligan whose appetite for 'ultra-violence' leads to a state-sponsored experiment in behavioral conditioning.
 Burgess posed the novel's central moral question with unsettling force: is a person who is compelled to be good truly virtuous, or does genuine morality require the freedom to choose evil?
 The result is a compact, linguistically dazzling meditation on free will, state power, and the nature of human wickedness.

-Written during the Cold War era when debates about behaviorism, social engineering, and state control were intensely alive, A Clockwork Orange channeled anxieties about the manipulation of individual autonomy into a nightmare vision of near-future Britain.
-Stanley Kubrick's controversial 1971 film adaptation amplified the novel's cultural impact, making it an enduring reference point in discussions of violence, censorship, and the limits of governmental authority over the human mind.
+Drafted during the Cold War era when debates about behaviorism, social engineering, and state control were intensely alive, A Clockwork Orange channeled anxieties about the manipulation of individual autonomy into a nightmare vision of near-future Britain.
+Stanley Kubrick's controversial 1971 film adaptation amplified the novel's cultural impact, making it an continuing reference point in discussions of violence, censorship, and the limits of governmental authority over the human mind.

 Civil Rights & Cold War, 1960-1962